At a glance

 - CMI student membership (programme duration plus 3 months with option for individuals to pay for full membership thereafter).

-Subject to the University of Reading approval:
+Subject to approval by the University of Reading*:

 For clients wishing to run a closed cohort, we have the flexibility to deliver the programme at locations nationwide.
 If you do not wish to use your organisation's facilities, we are happy to arrange an alternative teaching venue that may be more convenient for your staff.